As COVID-19 Ravaged The World, Black Women’s Music Held Us Together

 Today, this tradition lives through the music of contemporary musicians like Noname (“Song 33” and “Rainforest”), Adia Victoria (“South Gotta Change”), Georgia Anne Muldrow (“Mama, You Can Bet!” recorded under the name Jyoti), and even viral sensations like Johnniqua Charles’ impromptu bop, “You About To Lose Yo Job,” which protesters then turned into a chant during summer 2020’s uprisings in response to police violence.
 This music serves as a platform for social commentary, protest, and critique.
 And Black people, especially Black women, are in a moment where such catharsis is critically necessary.

 The COVID-19 pandemic demonstrated over and over again how American institutions still do not protect Black women.
 Breonna Taylor’s murder by police amidst the pandemic was just another harrowing example.
-Black women and women of color were disproportionately impacted on an economic level due to COVID-19.
+Black women and women of color were also disproportionately impacted on an economic level due to COVID-19.
 And according to the Harvard School of Public Health, Black women died from COVID-19 at more than three times the rates of white men.
 Beyond the pandemic, the music industry — and the hip-hop community in particular — continued to mistreat and attack Black women both inside and outside of the business.
-See: the shooting of Megan Thee Stallion; Talib Kweli’s year-long, multi-platform harassment of Maya Moody, the lack of a #MeToo reckoning in hip hop evidenced by the continued platforming of Russell Simmons after his Black women accusers’ documentary alleging his pattern of rape On The Record was released, Verzuz battles featuring abusers of Black women, and the condemnation aimed toward Megan and Cardi B in response to “WAP.”
+See: the shooting of Megan Thee Stallion; Talib Kweli’s year-long, multi-platform harassment of Maya Moody (Twitter permanently suspended Kweli for violating its harassment policies); the lack of a #MeToo reckoning in hip hop evidenced by the continued platforming of Russell Simmons after his Black women accusers’ documentary alleging his pattern of rape On The Record was released (Simmons has repeatedly denied all of the allegations); Verzuz battles featuring alleged abusers of Black women; and the condemnation aimed at Megan and Cardi B in response to “WAP.”
 During these moments, having anthems to pull us through turmoil is crucial.
 For Black people, music is a healing salve.
 And for Black women who have been amplifying our stories through song throughout history, it’s often one of the only ways our voices are heard.

 Advertisement